 UI Toolkit includes a layout engine that positions visual elements based on layout and styling properties.
-The layout engine uses the layout principles of Yoga, which implements a subset of Flexbox, a HTML/CSS layout system.
+The layout engine is the Yoga open source project that implements a subset of Flexbox: a HTML/CSS layout system.

-To get started with Yoga and Flexbox, use the following external resources:
+To get started with Yoga and Flexbox, consult the following external resources:

 By default, all visual elements are part of the layout.
 The layout has the following default behaviours:

-UI Toolkit includes built-in controls for standard UI components, such as a button, toggle, or text field.
+UI Toolkit include built-in controls for standard UI controls such as button, toggle, text field, or label.
 These built-in controls have styles that affect their layout.

-The following list provides tips to help improve the performance of the layout engine:
+The following list provides tips on how to use the layout engine:

 height to define the size of an element.